new92/IGFI/README.md

 - [ ] GUI
 - [ ] Automation
+- [ ] Display the usernames of the followers added
 - [x] ~~V3 script better than both versions 1 and 2~~ **<a href='https://github.com/new92/IGFollowersIncreaser/tree/main/InstagramFollowers/V3'>URL</a>**

 ## FAQ 🤔